Home Institution: Loyola University Chicago

 REU Mentor: Uwe Kortshagen

-Exciton Diffusion in Doped Silicon Nanocrystal Films and Solutions
+Exciton Recombination in Silicon Nanocrystal Films and Solutions

 Home Institution: University of Texas Rio Grande Valley